 At Blundeston CEVC Primary School, we aim to foster a "habit of reading widely and often, for both pleasure and information" in all our children, regardless of ability or gender (DfE).
-We believe our English curriculum, including our phonics and reading provision, fully equips our children to achieve this goal throughout their time with us.
+We believe our English curriculum, including our phonics and reading provision, equips our children to achieve this goal throughout their time with us, enabling them to flourish.

 Our refurbished library has provided us with a fantastic space and resource to support the aim that reading is the cornerstone of education at our school.
 Our Librarians (children from Year 2 upwards) ensure the library is open at playtimes and lunchtimes for children to come along and read for pleasure.

 All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate for their age group.

 All children in the school benefit from carefully planned Shared Reading sessions, which immerse children in rich texts.
 The school has mapped out a progressive route, across the age groups, of reading skills that children need to learn and embed throughout their Blundeston school journey.
 These progressive skills can generally fit into the areas of: Vocabulary, Inference, Prediction, Explanations, Retrieval of information and Summarising.

 Children in Reception, Year 1 and Year 2 read books closely linked to their developing phonics knowledge.
 Our books are organised to correlate with the phases of Letters and Sounds.
 We believe this enables children to practise the key segmenting, blending and decoding skills which are vital at this stage of their reading journey.